 “We’ve put out our new Facebook page and an introductory letter to the community in the Tideline.
 We’re really trying to get the ball going because we’ve done a lot of preliminary research and organizing behind the scenes, but now we want to get it out that we are working on this plan,” said spokesperson Ashley Zarbatany.

 “We’re looking to partner with different organizations.
 We’re going to be reaching out to stakeholders and rights holders and we are also looking for volunteers for our data collections team.”

 Continue reading The launch of Cortes CPR (Climate Plan for Resilience)

 “What exactly do we need to do as a community to survive, and thrive, through what is coming.
 Through the climate crisis; through climate breakdown; to mitigate as much as possible so that we can forego the extreme worst case scenarios and avoid them,” said Ashley Zarbatany.

-Continue reading Resilience on Cortes Island
+Continue reading A Climate Action Plan for Cortes Island

 Worried about staying warm this winter?
 What will it take for Cortes to have sustainable fire wood for all?
 Corry Dow discussed all things firewood, the Cortes Community Community Firewood Program and how you can take part in staying warm on CKTZ’s Folk U Radio.